simonambridge/RestServer/README.md

 * Time - the time the event was received (Partition Key)
 * Value - the reading or value of the event

 In a production environment we would only index the columns that we would want to query on.

 Tip - the schema must exist to run this exercise.
 If you've jumped here then you've missed creating it.

-You can create the schema and pupulate the table with data by following this repo https://github.com/simonambridge/SparkSensorData
+If you haven't already created the schema and populated it with some sample data you can do it by following this repo https://github.com/simonambridge/SparkSensorData

-If you dont fancy that then you can create the table like this:
+If you dont fancy doing that then you can simply and quickly create/populate the table like this:
 ```
 CREATE TABLE sparksensordata.sensordata (
     name text,